-The Board of Trustees have previously decided that the continuing school improvement and financial viability would be best supported by seeking to join a Multi-Academy Trust.
-Discussions with the Department for Education regarding the Academy Trust joining another Multi-Academy Trust are ongoing as are discussions with the Education and Skills Funding Agency (ESFA) regarding additional financial support for the Academy Trust going forward whilst the future of the Academy Trust is evaluated.
+The Board of Trustees had previously decided that the continuing school improvement and financial viability would be best supported by seeking to join a Multi-Academy Trust.
+Whilst discussions with the DfE regarding the Academy Trust joining another Multi-Academy Trust have been ongoing through the year, there are now limited prospects of this happening in the immediate future.
+As the Trust is not financial viable in its current form without continuing financial support from the ESFA, there is no agreed path for the Trust going forward and as such, the Trustees will be considering, by mutual agreement with the DfE and ESFA, the planned closure of the Academy Trust going forward.

-As such, after making appropriate enquiries, in the absence of agreed path for the Academy Trust going forward and in the absence of formal confirmation of financial support from the ESFA, the Board of Trustees therefore do not believe the Academy Trust is a going concern and for this reason the financial statements have been prepared on a break-up basis.
-This has not led to any restatement or reclassification of any assets or liabilities at 31 August 2021.
+As such, after making appropriate enquiries, in the absence of an agreed path for the Academy Trust going forward, the Board of Trustees therefore do not believe the Academy Trust is a going concern and for this reason the financial statements have been prepared on a break-up basis.
+This has not led to any restatement or reclassification of any assets or liabilities at 31 August 2022.